 Step 1.
 Turn off your computer regardless of the getting ready screen.

 Step 2.
-Unplug all peripheral devices (USB flash drive, external hard drive, headphones, etc) from your computer.
+Unplug your computer's peripheral devices (USB flash drive, external hard drive, headphones, etc.).

 Step 3.
 Press and hold the power button on your computer for 30 seconds.
 (Your computer should stay off afterward).